SolaceDev/maas-docs-online/docs/group_getting_started/ggs_signup.rst

 Goals
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The goal of this tutorial is to help you sign up for an account and create your first service.
+The goal of this tutorial is to help you sign up for an account and create your first messaging service.
 This tutorial will show you:

 * How to sign up for Solace PubSub+ Cloud.
-* How to create a service.
+* How to create a messaging service.
-* How to find your service’s connection information.
+* How to find your messaging service’s connection information.

 Step 1: Sign up for Solace PubSub+ Cloud
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~